 Users can join the security group to bypass the policy.

 Excluded users may have qualified for the exclusion before but may no longer qualify for it.

-Frequently, when you first configure an exclusion, there is a shortlist of users who bypass the policy.
-Over time, more and more users get added to the exclusion, and the list grows.
+Frequently, when you first configure an exclusion, there's a shortlist of users who bypass the policy.
+Over time, more users get added to the exclusion, and the list grows.
 At some point, you need to review the list and confirm that each of these users is still eligible for exclusion.
-Managing the exclusion list, from a technical point of view, can be relatively easy, but who makes the business decisions, and how do you make sure it is all auditable?
+Managing the exclusion list, from a technical point of view, can be relatively easy, but who makes the business decisions, and how do you make sure it's all auditable?
 However, if you configure the exclusion using an Azure AD group, you can use access reviews as a compensating control, to drive visibility, and reduce the number of excluded users.

 How to create an exclusion group in a Conditional Access policy

-Follow these steps to create a new Azure AD group and a Conditional Access policy that does not apply to that group.
+Follow these steps to create a new Azure AD group and a Conditional Access policy that doesn't apply to that group.